 El Shaddai—The All Sufficient God

-God reveals Himself by many names throughout the scriptures that express a quality of His character that is vital for us to know.
-One, in particular, stands out to me lately in reference to the miracle of the five loaves and two fish as told in all four of the Gospels (Matthew 14:13-21, Mark 6:31-44, Luke 9:10-16, and John 6:5-14) - signifying a lesson that applies to every sphere of our life.
+God reveals Himself by many names throughout the scriptures to express an aspect of His character that is vital for us to know.
+One, in particular, stands out, about the miracle of the five loaves and two fish as told in all four of the Gospels (Matthew 14:13-21, Mark 6:31-44, Luke 9:10-16, and John 6:5-14)—signifying a lesson that applies to every sphere of our life.

-In reading of this miracle, I get the sense that the disciples felt a bit overwhelmed about the expectation of...
+In the reading of this miracle, I get the sense that the disciples felt a bit inadequate considering the expectation.

-That is...you feed 5000 men, and this number did not include the women and children.
+That is, you feed 5000 men.
+This number did not include women and children.
 Could it be suggested that there were over 10,000 people to feed altogether?